The Illinois Farm Bureau Board of Directors has approved state legislative initiatives for the new year that will benefit Illinois farmers.

 • Support legislation limiting liability on agritourism for inherent risks.

-• Support the expansion and enhancement of high-speed broadband while protecting the private property rights of farmers during the installation, maintenance, and upgrading of current services.
+• Support protecting the private property rights of farmers during the installation, maintenance, and upgrading of current utilities.